Julian and Mary Jane

 Link to larger image in new window

-Before that (spring 2004) we had, in addition to the usual yardbirds, a rose-breasted grosbeak and now (mid-May) a killdeer family with 3 chicks.
+Before that (spring 2004) we had, in addition to the usual yardbirds, a rose-breasted grosbeak and in mid-May a killdeer family with 3 chicks.

 Thumbnail 3 killdeer chicks